 As discussed previously, the possibility that any given discharger would implement a specific toxicity control as a method of complying the requirements in the Provisions is speculative.
 In those rare cases where new toxicity controls may be selected, potential projects would be spread out across the state and any potential impacts would be localized, and measures could be taken to reduce or eliminate impacts.
 Construction would also be of a temporary nature, so that it is unlikely that several construction projects associated with the Provisions would occur within the same time period.

 Two of the environmental documents prepared for the five projects reviewed by the State Water Board identified significant cumulative impacts to air quality.
 Specifically, they found that construction-related emissions of particulates less than 10 microns in diameter (PM10) would be reduced to a less-than-significant level with the implementation of best management practices and other mitigation measures.
 Although temporary, the project proponents determined these emissions would produce a locally significant cumulative impact, if construction of their projects occurred simultaneously with construction of other projects in the vicinity.
-However, these projects were the City of Merced’s treatment plant expansion, which involved a construction- related activity not associated with a toxicity upgrade, and the EchoWater project, which is the most recent major wastewater treatment facility in the state (greater than 20 mgd), to upgrade to tertiary treatment.
+However, these projects were the City of Merced’s treatment plant expansion, which involved a construction- related activity not associated with a toxicity upgrade, and the EchoWater project, which is the most recent major wastewater treatment facility in the state (greater than 20 MGD), to upgrade to tertiary treatment.

 Past, present, and future statewide projects could lead to the selection of controls and upgrades of facilities to address water quality concerns.
 These upgrades and controls could serve the purpose of addressing multiple concerns (such as upgrades to address toxicant specific issues at a plant, or to address unknown toxicity concerns) and therefore the incremental impact of the project when added to other closely related past, present, and reasonably foreseeable probable future projects may not result in a cumulative significant impact.
 However, as it is possible that different new or upgraded controls may be selected for the projects, there could be impacts associated with construction and earth moving activities of these projects.
 Therefore, there could be significant cumulative impacts from the construction of structural controls.